doulos819/mjr/research/EPF/Weekly Updates/Week-3.md

 	- There are sooooo many papers and resources to keep up with and try and take notes on, but never enough time. [example](https://github.com/doulos819/mjr/blob/main/research/Notes/books/articles/QAP-VB.md)
 ____
 ### Week highlights

+#### Monday
+- Spent the day continuing [Corsera crypto course](https://www.coursera.org/learn/crypto).
+Completed module 4 and should complete the entire course by the start of Week-4.

+#### Tuesday
+- Uncloak team call: discussed contributor flow
+	- Thor will work on the contributor guide
+	- I will work on a "Contributing to Uncloak using GitHub." guide to be linked/included.
+	- To work on picking out topics from CE text to eventually add to Uncloak.org
+- [Study group](https://twitter.com/uncloakcrypto/status/1591117127196749825?s=20&t=mUfu_X7siCIHKou6zyf_cw) starts Friday Nov 18th: no specifics for format yet, but attempting to cater to hundreds of individuals while focusing on the core group that will complete the course.
+- Learning a lot from Euler in Rust vids so wanna finish [this one](https://youtu.be/2NPX6v0qqp0) today.
+	- Thursday to start working on [the repo](https://github.com/doulos819/euler-rust)

+#### Wednesday
 -